Holyoke officer stops and plays tag with children

 When a Holyoke police officer pulled up to a group of children playing, one mom started to record.

-What happened next shocked her.
+What happened next surprised her.

 The woman who took the video told us that she lets her six year old play outside with the neighborhood kids on nice days.
 She keeps a close eye on them and when a police officer pulled up, she took notice